zorael/kameloso/README.md

 kameloso
 ```

-It will connect to Twitch and start the guide to requesting a new *authorisation token* in your terminal, upon detecting it's missing one.
+It will now connect to Twitch and start the guide to requesting a new *authorisation token* in your terminal, upon detecting it's missing one.
 See the ["long story"](#long-story) section below for details.

 **Note that it will request a token for the user you are currently logged in as in your browser**.
 If you want one for a different "bot user" instead, open up a private/incognito window, log into Twitch normally **with the bot account** there, copy [**this link**](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read&force_verify=true), then paste it into that browser window instead.
 (Then follow the terminal instructions again.)